tylernnguyen5/SDO-Assignment-3/readme.md

 ---

-After that the updating database script will be executed from the HELM deployment
+After that the updating database script will be executed from the HELM deployment.

+*This step may invoke error when executed while trying to terminate **the old pods** and set **the new pod** running*

 ```
 - run: